vita nouva · diary · µ · graph

 iii. the same day in five calendars في تقاويم متعددة

 Each calendar gives the day a different name.
-None of them is wrong; together they make the day larger.
+Set side by side, they give the day more meaning than a numerical dates do.

 calendarwhere it is kepttoday is

-Coptican older calendar still kept in some quarters4 Bashans 1742 AM
+Coptican older calendar still kept in some quarters12 Baʾūnah 1742 AM

-the hijri reckoning here is computed by mean synodic months and may slip from the moon-sighted calendar by a day in either direction; for the strict ruling, ask the muezzin.
+the hijri reckoning here is computed by mean synodic months and may slip from the moon-sighted calendar by a day in either direction; for the strict ruling, ask your nearest muezzin.

 iv. the twenty-eight mansions of the moon منازل القمر